oguzhansatilmis/Karnaval/README.md

 # Optional

--Scenario tests were written for the local database.
+- Scenario tests were written for the local database.

 ## Used technologies: